seemk/fsim/README.md

 make
 </pre>

-The resulting binary after building is in the build/bin/ folder.
+The resulting binary after building is in the build/bin/ folder. ** NB! ** OpenGL 3.3 required.

+### Next steps
+* Mesh generation from the particle cloud using marching squares.
+* Applying different shaders to the mesh to see how it plays out :)